Verify Insurance Call Now (561) 556-2677

 in Boca Raton, Florida

-At Still Detox, the oxycodone detoxification process is customized for each individual.
+At Still Detox, the oxycodone addiction and detox process is customized for each individual.
 This program includes personalized medical care and evidence-based withdrawal treatments for oxycodone.

 Following detox, the comprehensive addiction recovery program offers individual and group counseling, relapse prevention strategies, and continuous support throughout the recovery journey.